- Fire Services

 Located in Northern San Luis Obispo County, Templeton Community Services District has a population of just over 8,000 residents.
 Templeton Fire & Emergency Services is an "all-risk" fire department, meaning we respond to all types of emergencies such as medical aids, vehicle accidents, structure fires, wildland fires, technical rescues, hazardous materials incidents, and public service assists.
 Templeton Fire & Emergency Services provides automatic aid and mutual aid with surrounding fire agencies.

 History of Templeton Fire & Emergency Services

 After many years of additions to the fire station, the station was completed in 1996 with four apparatus bays, downstairs offices, and an upstairs living quarters.
 The majority of Templeton Firefighters consisted of volunteers throughout the years.
 In November 2011, Templeton Fire & Emergency Services hired their first full-time fire captain and continued to hire part-time personnel to fill positions.
 In 2019, the community voted for the passing of Measure A, which gave additional funding to allow the department to have 24/7, 365 days a year, staffing to serve the community.
 The funds from Measure A allowed the department to hire a full-time Fire Chief, two additional Fire Captains, a full-time Fire Engineer, and hourly pay for Reserve Firefighters.
-Currently, Templeton Fire & Emergency Services has a full-time chief, three full-time captains, 15 reserve firefighters, and a Fire Engineer (expected to start in January 2021).
+Currently, Templeton Fire & Emergency Services has a full-time chief, three full-time captains, a full-time Fire Engineer, and 15 reserve firefighters.